×

 Expats, digital nomads and retirees living in London responded:

 "Expats and digital nomads often appreciate the vibrant culture and diverse population of London.
 They also enjoy the city's excellent public transportation system, which makes it easy to get around.
 Additionally, London is home to a wide variety of restaurants, shops, and entertainment venues, making it a great place to explore and experience new things.
-On the other hand, expats and digital nomads may find the cost of living in London to be quite high, and the city can be quite crowded and noisy," commented one expat who moved to London.
+On the other hand, expats and digital nomads may find the cost of living in London to be quite high, and the city can be quite crowded and noisy," remarked one expat in London.

 Get Quote